 Rainbow Cichlids breed openly and even form nuclear families where the older siblings care for their younger ones.
 Younger juveniles can be bought together and left to pair off naturally.
 Once a pair is formed, you can condition them to eat frozen food like bloodworms and brine shrimps.

-When the pair of Rainbow cichlids is ready to spawn, their colour will turn dark.
+When the pair of Rainbow cichlids is ready to spawn, their color will turn dark.
 The female cichlid will lay around 300-1,000 eggs outside in the open on a root or rock.

 The parents will fan the eggs for three days until the fry is hatched from the egg.
 The fry is then moved to another area in the water tank.
 Sometimes, the new parents also end up eating the fry.
 If you feel the new parents are eating all of them, the fry should be moved to another tank.